crazy-max/docker-dokuwiki/README.md

 * PHP7
 * Supervisord

-## How to use this image

-### Run using Docker Compose
+## Usage

-This is the recommended way to run Dokuwiki.
+Docker compose is the recommended way to run Dokuwiki.
 You can use the following docker compose template :

 ```yaml
 version: '2'